kendraliu/Pewlett-Hackard-Employee-Database-Analysis/README.md

 # SQL Challenge: Pewlett Hackard Employee Database Analysis

 This project involves analyzing employee data from the 1980s to 1990s at Pewlett Hackard.
 The data is provided in six CSV files.
 The tasks include data modeling, data engineering, and data analysis using SQL.
-A database design diagram (DBD) is created to better illustrate the database schema and help navigate the database.
+A database diagram (DBD) is created to better illustrate the database schema and help navigate the database.

 ## Project Structure
 The project repository consists of the following files: